SandhuSaab70/ASSIGNMENT-3/README.md

 - Records and shows personnel data, such as the date, the employee's ID, their name, and a special Requisition ID.
 - Requests the entry of the cost, quantity, and products on the requisition.
 - Gives overall cost of all things that are requisitioned.
-- If the total cost of the request is $500 or less, it is approved; if not, it is marked as pending.
+- If the total cost of items is $500 or less it is approved or it is marked as pending.
 - Shows all personnel and requisition information.

 ## Operation